What Broker Analytics Should Look Like

 Next Level Insights – Additional Analytics That Brokers Can Provide

 In addition to these baseline data points, many forward-thinking brokers are starting to provide analytical insights that can lead to immediate action.
 Some of these measures include things like:

 - Forecasting of future medical claims – A conventional carrier report tells you where you’ve been, but the future of broker analytics will show you where you’re going.
 Forward-thinking brokers are going out of their way to identify forecasting tools that can help their clients see into the future of their medical claims.

 - Regularly-updated analytics – Another pitfall of conventional carrier reports is their infrequency.
 While most of your organization is updating analytics and financial reports on a monthly basis, many HR pros are stuck waiting for a report that comes once-a-quarter or once-a-year.
 Many brokers are making an effort to break this chain by providing employer-facing analytics solutions that update monthly.

-- Ability to slice-and-dice data in real time – All the data in the world isn’t very helpful if you can’t analyze it.
+- Ability to slice-and-dice data in real-time – All the data in the world isn’t very helpful if you can’t analyze it.
 While many carrier reports live in binders and PDFs, modern brokers are switching en masse to more user-friendly solutions for data analysis, like software platforms or Excel spreadsheets.

 Unlike the data available in static reports, the information available in analytics platforms update dynamically with your population and allow you to manage your population’s health in a smarter fashion.
 This means that you can invest your health and wellness dollars more efficiently, identify opportunities to close gaps in care, and measure your program’s efficacy, down to dollars and cents.

-To learn more about how a health analytics platform like Springbuk can provide with deep insights on broker data, request a demo today.
+To learn more about how a health analytics platform like Springbuk can provide deep insights on broker data, request a demo today.